This recipe is NOT safe for Coumadin (warfarin) users.

 Place the water in a large sauce pan over high heat.

-Place the soy sauce, lime juice, maple syrup, fish sauce, tamarind paste, and red pepper flakes in a small bowl and whisk until smooth.
+Place the soy sauce, lime juice, lime zest, maple syrup, fish sauce, tamarind paste, and red pepper flakes in a small bowl and whisk until smooth.

 Place the eggs in a small bowl and whisk until smooth.